 Once you’re here, one of the great things about Chicago is that you don’t need to rent a car.
 Chicago is very walkable, but there’s also a great public transportation system by way of the subway (called the “el” here – short for elevated train), buses, or even the commuter train system, Metra.
 Then, of course, you have your choice of Taxis, Uber, or Lyft.

 Tip: Uber frequently offers free credits!
 If you haven’t used Uber before, do a quick search to see if you can find some credit before booking your first ride!
 Use my referral link here and you’ll get $15 off your first ride, though I’ve sometimes seen better offers than this available!

 According to Trip Advisor, these are some of the best hotels in Chicago:

 I haven’t personally stayed at any of these hotels and I’m going to go out on a limb and say they’re not exactly the most budget-friendly since they’re the best hotels in a big expensive city!
 We’ve stayed at a few hotels downtown, though, and I personally recommend these options:

-- Omni Chicago Hotel – all of the rooms here are suites and this hotel is also right in the thick of everything as it’s located right off of Michigan Avenue and is in the heart of the shopping district
+- Omni Chicago Hotel – All of the rooms here are suites and this hotel is also right in the thick of everything as it’s located right off of Michigan Avenue in the heart of the main shopping district.